micahlagrange/thebookofshaders/README.md

 <canvas id="custom" class="canvas" data-fragment-url="src/moon/moon.frag" data-textures="src/moon/moon.jpg" width="350px" height="350px"></canvas>

-# The Book of Shaders
+# Micah's Version of The Book of Shaders
 *by [Patricio Gonzalez Vivo](http://patriciogonzalezvivo.com/) and [Jen Lowe](http://jenlowe.net/)*

 This is a gentle step-by-step guide through the abstract and complex universe of Fragment Shaders.